How Color Psychology Influences Your Business Website's Profit

-When launching new products or even websites, large companies devote resources to find out not just the colors but also their hues that best captures consumers’ imaginations.
+When launching new products or even websites, large companies devote resources to find out not just the colors but also their hues that best capture consumers’ imaginations.
 The starting point is choosing a shade from its existing brand identity unless of course going for a makeover.
-After all, brands personalities are closely associated with colors that their logos carry.
+After all, brands’ personalities are closely associated with the colors that their logos carry.
 The human brain recalls memories of objects that they have been seeing and instantly correlates colors with them.

 Experts opine that the use and influence of colors in different digital channels are exactly similar to in-store customer experiences.
 The ultimate goal of color combinations is to trigger the call to action of buying.
 While other senses are more difficult to target while selling online, the color impact of evoking and inspiring strong emotions can trigger great sales!!!

 In fact, color influences are also gender-specific making their selection an even delicate task.
-Women, in general, have an aversion for earthy tones like brown and gray.
-Their preferences lie with purple, orange and red.
-Men generally show a dislike for purple and orange liking blue, black and green in ample doses.
+Women, in general, have an aversion to earthy tones like brown and gray.
+Their preferences lie in purple, orange, and red.
+Men generally show a dislike for purple and orange liking blue, black, and green in ample doses.
 This is best seen in e-commerce sites that target the respective groups.

 The most effective color selection can be done only after you have made a fine analysis of customer behavior.
 Men have different color preferences than women.
 It is important to understand to analyze the ratio and number of men and women that you are trying to target.